Con Noi Coast

 Con Noi Mangrove Rehabilitation efforts

-The warm water, shallow seas and the profusion of mangroves have created a natural and world acknowledged marine hatchery and breeding ground.
-Recognized by UNESCO as a world biosphere reserve, there has been considerable effort put into conserving and enhancing this important watershed.
+The warm water, shallow seas and the profusion of mangroves have created a natural marine hatchery and breeding ground.
+Since UNESCO recognition, conservationists and local authorities have made considerable efforts to conserve and enhance this important watershed.

-Over the millennia, well before its ecological importance was scientifically documented, a few small sand and clay atolls formed in the bay.
+Long before scientists documented its ecological importance, natural forces formed a few small sand and clay atolls in the bay.
 The largest and most well-known of these is Con Noi (Noi Island).
-Some 6km from the nearest mainland town of Kim Dong, for many years this isolate haven of bird and marine life was rarely visited by anyone bar local fishermen.
+For millennia, this haven of bird and marine life was rarely visited by anyone bar local fishermen.

 The story is that in 2003, a local fisherman, Tran Van Thong, ran his vessel aground here.
-Stranded and waiting for the tide to change, he explored part of the 1000 hectare sanctuary with interest.
-Returning home, he proposed a project to plant Casuarina (beach she oaks) and pine trees on the island to enhance the protection of the bay from the periodic typhoons which sweep through this part of the world.
+Stranded and waiting for the tide to change, he explored part of the 1000 hectare sanctuary.
+Returning home, he proposed a project to plant Casuarina (beach she oaks) and pine trees on the island.
+Such trees would help to protect the bay from the periodic typhoons which sweep through this part of the world.
 With such protection, his thought was to increase the aquaculture possibilities of the bay.

 Con Noi Causeway